Electron Beam Melting: Everything You Need To Know About EBM 3D Printing

 Electron Beam Melting Advantages

-- Parts 3D printed with EBM have very high density (over 99%).
+- Strong metal parts: Parts 3D printed with EBM have very high density (over 99%).

-- Unused powder can be recovered and reused, saving money.
+- Reusable powder: Unused powder can be recovered and reused, saving money and the environment.

 Electron Beam Melting Disadvantages / Limitations

-- Limited availability of materials for use in EBM.
+- Not versatile: Limited availability of materials for use in EBM.

-- The process is expensive.
-Requires an industrial level 3D printer and expensive materials.
+- Expensive: Requires an industrial level 3D printer and expensive materials.
+Printers can cost upwards of $250,000, with materials costing over $300 per kg.

 - Parts usually require a lot of post-processing.

-- Parts have a less smooth surface finish than DMLS.
+- Surface finish: Parts have a less smooth surface finish than DMLS.

 Applications of Electron Beam Melting